joseph-flinn/site/frontend/src/lib/posts/project-management-and-requirements.md

 ---
-title: Project Management - The Right Tool for the Job
+title: "Project Management - The Right Tool for the Job"
 slug: project-management-and-requirements
 published: 2024-09-16
 description: >